Posted on

 Federal employment law generally does not require employers to reimburse employees for work-related expenses.

 The Fair Labor Standards Act (FLSA) is silent on reimbursing employees for business expenses.
-The only time federal law requires a reimbursement is if it would bring the worker’s wages beneath the applicable minimum wage.5
+The only time federal law requires a reimbursement is if it would bring your wages beneath the applicable minimum wage.5

 Can employers make their own cell phone reimbursement policy?

-Yes, California employers can create their own policies and rules for reimbursing employee cell phone use for business purposes.
+Yes, California employers can create their own policies and rules for reimbursing your cell phone use for business purposes.
 The policies, though, cannot contradict state or federal law.

 Many employers adopt “bring your own device,” or BYOD, policies for employee cell phone use.
 These policies often have to outline how the reimbursement will be calculated.
 Many policies simply provide a flat payment for work-related phone use.

-Some employers avoid reimbursement obligations by providing mobile devices for their workers.
-These corporate-owned phones can be excluded from the worker’s wages as a working condition fringe benefit if the phone was provided for non-compensatory business reasons.
-Any personal use of these employer-provided phones can be treated as a de minimis fringe benefit, and also excluded from the worker’s wages.
+Some employers avoid reimbursement obligations by providing you mobile devices.
+These corporate-owned phones can be excluded from your wages as a working condition fringe benefit if the phone was provided for non-compensatory business reasons.
+Any personal use of these employer-provided phones can be treated as a de minimis fringe benefit, and also excluded from your wages.

 Are these reimbursements taxed as income?

-The tax treatment for reimbursements made for business-related cell phone use depends on 3 factors:
+The tax treatment for reimbursements made for business-related cell phone use depends on three factors:

-- Whether the phone use was necessary and ordinary for the job,
+- Whether the phone use was necessary and ordinary for your job,

-- Whether the employee returned any excess reimbursement within a reasonable amount of time, and
+- Whether you returned any excess reimbursement within a reasonable amount of time, and

-- Whether the employee substantiated the expense, often with receipts, expense reports, or the phone bill, within a reasonable amount of time.7
+- Whether you substantiated the expense, often with receipts, expense reports, or the phone bill, within a reasonable amount of time.7

-If these 3 conditions are met, then the reimbursement can be deducted from the employee’s taxes.
+If these 3 conditions are met, then the reimbursement can be deducted from your taxes.
 If any of them are not met, then the reimbursement is taxable income.

 Legal References